Governance - MGE Energy, Inc. - Madison, Wisconsin

 The board has four standing committees.
 All members of the Corporate Governance Committee, Audit Committee and Human Resources and Compensation Committee are considered independent.

 The Executive Committee acts in lieu of the full board and between meetings of the board.
 The Executive Committee has the powers of the board in the management of the business and affairs, except action with respect to dividends to shareholders, election of principal officers or the filling of vacancies on the board or committees created by the board.
+Since our board meets 10 times a year, there has not been a need for the Executive Committee to meet or take action.

 The resources below provide the guidelines and framework under which we do business.